thekeith/google-seo-allintitle-scraper/README.md

 2014-12-29: Run '$ rake db:migrate' and then '$ rake db_update:update_keywords' to take existing keywords and create associate TitleResult objects in the DB. _Please back up your database before running this if you have info you don't want to lose!_

-2015-01-11: Run '$ rake db:migrte' and then '$ rake db_update:add_counters' do add the counters to your keyword records.
+2015-01-11: Run '$ rake db:migrate' and then '$ rake db_update:add_counters' do add the counters to your keyword records.

-## Updates

-2014-12-29

-* Added the TitleResult model to encapsulate result counts.
-* Removed extraneous routes/methods from routes.rb - you can no longer edit/update keywords, only create and delete
-* Altered keywords#index view to show previous/current counts with change (color coded)
-* Updated keyword model to move scraping methods into a more logical structure, as well as several helpers
-* Updated keywords#show to list out scrapes with a table showing change
-* Updated to Bootstrap (via BootstrapCDN)
-* Added charts with Highcharts (via highcharts-rails gem) and a regression model
-* Overhauled the UX a whole bunch to color code and provide a better grasp of what is trending

-2014-01-11

-* Added favorites for Keywords using a quick ajax method
-* Added ability to filter favorites & non in the index page
-* Added basic counter stats for competition levels
-* Added an r_value column for Keywords
-* Various bug fixes

 ## Getting your scraper ready:

+### Local Copy

 1. Download a local copy of this app
 2. Run '$ bundle'